 Berry Bros & Rudd

-Flemming was a local and you can see evidence of his inspirations in every corner of St James’s.
-Including a particular scent in nearby perfumer Floris…
+Fleming was a local and you can see evidence of his inspirations in every corner of St James’s, including a particular scent in nearby perfumer Floris…

 Paxton & Whitfield

 Visit Paxton & Whitfield at 93 Jermyn Street.
 World-renowned for its excellent selection of cheeses, and also a former home to the man who inspired a Bond villain.

 Aleister Crowley - father of occultism - resided in the rooms above the shop in WWII, whilst Queen Victoria was the first monarch to give the shop its royal warrant.
 Since then, every monarch in power since has renewed it, and Paxton & Whitfield still make at least weekly trips to Buckingham Palace.